w3c/IntersectionObserver/explainer.md

   // "-10px 5px 5px"
   // "-10px -10px 5px 5px"
   DOMString rootBoundsModifier = "0px";
-  // Whether to give callbacks only when an element starts/stops intersecting
-  // the root bounds or everytime it changes how much it intersects.
-  // Callback only fires if the element isn’t intersecting an edge of the
-  // viewport in the case that the element jumps from being entirely outside
-  // the viewport to entirely inside it.
-  // Defaults to true, a less power-hungry option. boolean thresholdCallbacks = true;
+  // Threshold at which to trigger callback. callback will be invoked when
+  // intersectionRect’s area changes from greater than or equal to threshold to
+  // less than threshold, and vice versa.
+  DOMString threshold = "1px"
 };

 [Constructor(IntersectionCallback callback, IntersectionObserverInit options)]